 Screw Compressors are rotary positive displacement machines.
-Although the working principle of these machines is simple, the geometry of rotors which are in the form of multi -lobe helical screws meshing with each other, is making analysis by use of Computational Fluid Dynamics challenging.
-The process starts when the lobes are engaged at one end, which creates continuous increase of the volume between the rotors and the casing which reduces pressure in the suction domain and draws the working fluid in.
-Further rotation of the rotors makes this volume between the rotors and the casing enclosed when the compression of fluid begins.
+Although the working principle of these machines is simple, the geometry of rotors which are in the form of multi-lobe helical screws meshing with each other is analysed by the use of Computational Fluid Dynamics challenging.
+The process starts when the lobes are engaged at one end, which increases the volume between the rotors and the casing, reducing pressure in the suction domain and drawing the working fluid in.
+Further rotation of the rotors makes this volume between the rotors and the case enclosed when fluid compression begins.
 This increases the pressure within the chamber.
-Further rotation exposes the pressurized fluid to the outlet port and the fluid is delivered.
+Finally, further rotation exposes the pressurised fluid to the outlet port, and the fluid is delivered.

-Similar process is occurring in other helical screw machines such as pumps, vacuum pumps, gear pumps, expanders, extruders and motors.
+A similar process occurs in other helical screw machines such as pumps, vacuum pumps, gear pumps, expanders, extruders and motors.
 CFD analysis is equally challenging in such machines due to sliding and stretching.

 The main objectives of CFD simulations of a screw compressor are to:

 - Obtain the pressure field inside the rotor chamber and in the suction and discharge domains.